-The CWSRF provides loans at reduced interest rates to finance qualified projects for the construction of publicly owned water pollution control facilities, non-point source pollution control projects, and the development and implementation of estuary conservation and management plans.
+The CWSRF provides loans at reduced interest rates to finance qualified projects for the construction of publicly owned water pollution control facilities, nonpoint source pollution control projects, and the development and implementation of estuary conservation and management plans.
 Loans made by the Account must be repaid within 20 years, and all repayments, including interest and principal, must be credited to the Account.

-States are required to provide an additional 20 percent of the Federal capitalization grant amount as matching funds in order to receive the grant from EPA.
-The State has been awarded \$677,784,460 in capitalization grants from 1989 through June 30, 2015.
-The State match share for that awarded amount is \$121,926,512.
-For the year ended June 30, 2014, the match was held in the State Taxable Building Construction Account (Account No. 355).
-The match portion included in Account No. 355 has been included as part of these financial statements in order to show the complete activity related to this program.
-In the year ended June 30, 2015, the match was removed from account 355 and a cash transfer was made into account 727 to cover matching commitments for the years ended June 30, 2014 and 2015.
+States are required to provide an additional 20 percent of the federal capitalization grant amount as matching funds in order to receive the grant from EPA.
+The state of Washington (State) has been awarded \$702,042,460 in capitalization grants from 1989 through June 30, 2016.
+The State match share for that awarded amount is \$125,420,067.

-The Account is administered by the Ecology through the Water Quality Program (WQP).
+The Account is administered by Ecology through the Water Quality Program (WQP).
 The WQP's primary responsibilities for the CWSRF includes obtaining capitalization grants from EPA, soliciting potential interested parties, negotiating loan agreements with local communities, reviewing and approving payment requests from loan recipients, managing the loan repayments, and conducting inspection and engineering reviews to ensure compliance with all applicable laws, regulations, and program requirements.